johngoldin/can_i_get_a_clean_project/content/about/main/index.md

   I started using R in 2006 and it satisfied my itch for a programming language that provided an interactive connection with the data and the power of visualizations.
-Since then I have pretty much stuck to R.
+Since then I have pretty much stuck with R.

   I enjoy having a project to work on that combines some R coding and some simple data analysis.
 For the last year that has been Connecticut Covid stats